 Why credit scores are (really) important

-If you need reminding regarding the importance of keeping your credit scores high, this article is a quick reminder of the harms that low credit score can inflict in your personal financial life.
+If you need reminding regarding the importance of keeping your credit scores high, this article is a quick reminder of the harms that a low credit score can inflict on your personal financial life.

 Here are the top five ways that a bad credit score can harm you.